soumya1318/Tic-Tac-Toe/README.md

 Open index.html in any modern browser.

-Play Tic Tac Toe with a friend — O always starts first!
+Play Tic Tac Toe with a friend — Player X , Player 0
 ------------------------------------------------------------
 🛠️ Built With